flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README_WATERWAYS.md

      - Select the **SRTM** by name.
      - Select the **Waterway Object** by name.
      - Set the **depth** for both layers (ensure the SRTM layer has enough depth to carve).
    - Press **Carve** and wait for the process to complete.
 If you encounter any jagged polygons, it means the operation failed.
 Simply press `Ctrl + Z` to undo and try again.
+Note that a few dozen jagged polygons is rather normal, clean this up manually please.
+However if you see hundreds, then Blender simply made a mistake, run it again.

    Your waterway will now be carved into the SRTM mesh!